npvisual/fast.ai-course/README.md

 # Practical Deep Learning

-Collection of notebooks and other documents generated as a result of following the [fast.ai class](http://course.fast.ai) for Practical Deep Learning.
+Collection of notebooks and other documents generated as a result of following the [fast.ai class](http://course.fast.ai) : Practical Deep Learning for Coders.

 ##### Table of contents